OpenTwinCities/opentwincities.github.com/_posts/2015-02-22-geocode-projects.md

 <span id="minnesota_bike_ways"></span>
 ## Minnesota Bike Ways / The Bike App

+- **Team Members**
   - Adam Gardner
   - Boyd Johnson
   - Marvin Monsah
   - Kisha Delain
   - Tyler Johnson
   - Dylan Edwards

 Biking is strong in the Twin Cities, thanks to miles of trails and lanes, a big community, and lots of bike focused organizations.
 There are also a number of